 A course for students deficient in English.
 Special attention will be given to individual problems in grammar, reading, and writing.
-Note: Though the course is basically non-credit, arrangements will made to give credit for English 111 to students who demonstrate sufficient progress and are willing to do additional work:
+Note: Though the course is basically non-credit, arrangements will be made to give credit for English 111 to students who demonstrate sufficient progress and are willing to do additional work.
+This course is offered each semester.
+No student will be allowed to schedule it for more than one semester.

 ENG.
-111, 112 COMPOSITION (BASIC COMMUNICATIONS SKILLS) 3 3
+111, 112 COMPOSITION (BASIC COMMUNICATIONS SKILLS)